notemakerabq/notemaker-demo/README.md

 for the Prisma Cloud NoteMaker simple demo
 Steps to setup for demo:
 1. add ./scripts to your PATH
-2. fill in credentials and URL's into scripts/setup* scripts
+2. fill in credentials and URL's into appropriate setup script in scripts/setup*, either self hosted or SaaS
 3. source proper script   $ source setupEnvSaaS (or setupEnvSelfHosted)
 4. for CI/CD go to notemaker/build and run buildReleaseAll without options to see usage
 5. for deployment go to notemaker/deploy and run any of the scripts in notemaker/deploy/scripts